mrilea/Study-Cards/README.md

 # Flashcards
-Users can create a deck, add, edit, or delete flashcards, and study
+Users can create a deck, add, edit, or delete flashcards, and study decks of cards.

 ## Screenshots